India's RBI expected to lower rates, while cautioning against inflation

 But another rate cut may depend on how food prices impact consumer inflation starting in September, given India could be facing its driest year since 2009 as monsoon rains have fallen below their long-term average.

-A favourable base effect seen in the previous two months is also expected to wane.
+A favorable base effect seen in the previous two months is also expected to wane.

-The RBI is also likely to err on the side of caution as U.S. interest rates are expected to rise by the end of this year for the first time since 2006, potentially putting pressure on emerging market currencies, including the rupee.
+The RBI is also likely to err on the side of caution as U.S. interest rates are expected to rise by the end of this year for the first time since 2006, potentially putting pressure on emerging market currencies, including the rupee INR=D2.

 RBI Governor Raghuram Rajan is expected to express that cautiousness as he looks to manage expectations, and counterbalance the calls for aggressive easing from government officials and corporate executives.